AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/standalone-samples/ExpressTestApp/README.md

 ### Securing routes

+Simply add the `isAuthenticated` middleware before the controller that serves the page you would like to secure:

 ```javascript
 // secure routes
 app.get('/id', authProvider.isAuthenticated, mainController.getIdPage);
 ```

 ### Acquiring tokens

+Simply add the `isAuthenticated` middleware before the controller that makes a call to web API you would like to access.
+The access token will be available as a session variable:

 ```javascript
 // secure routes that call protected resources